brunofields/HaskellPokedexProject/README.md

 # # Pokedex Haskell Project
-Pokedex website made using haskell's web framework yesod for the functional programming classes at FATEC Rubens Lara for the System's Development and Analysis' degree.
+Pokedex website made using haskell's web framework yesod for the functional programming classes at FATEC Rubens Lara for the System's Development and Analysis' degree, consuming PokeAPI's resources.
 Professor Alexandre Garcia.

 # Pokedex